 Dr. Snow was an active part of Motherwise, an international ministry to mothers between 2001 and 2010.
 As a part of this ministry, she has spoken at several conferences on the topic of "Enduring Suffering in a Way That Glorifies God."
 You can find out more about this ministry at www.kardo.org.
 She is a member of Houston’s First Baptist Church where she serves in the Pastoral Care ministry.

 More recently, Dr. Snow has spoken on the following topics:

 "Mental Health in the Church"

 "Managing Anxiety and Stress after Cancer"

 She was widowed 14 years ago when her children were 6, 8 and 10 years old.
 She recently married Dr. Karr, who has been a practicing Pediatrician in Tomball for more than 20 years.
 Her children are now 20, 22, and 24 years old.
 Her oldest daughter has cerebral palsy and is deaf and visually impaired that resulted from medical malpractice.
-Her outlook on life has been greatly affected by this tragedy and she seeks to live each day without regrets and hopes to inspire others to do the same by embracing healthy lifestyles, happy relationships, and work/play balance.
-She serves on the Medical Advisory Board of the non-profit CanCare that pairs cancer survivors with newly diagnosed patients for support and comfort.
+Her outlook on life has been greatly affected by these hardships and she seeks to live each day without regrets and hopes to inspire others to do the same by embracing healthy lifestyles, happy relationships, and work/play balance.
+She serves on the Medical Advisory Board for CanCare, which is a non-profit organization that pairs cancer survivors with newly diagnosed patients for support and comfort.

-She is a member of Houston’s First Baptist Church as well as the American Psychological Association and the Texas Psychological Association.
+She is a member of the American Psychological Association and the Texas Psychological Association.